ThomWright/ThomWright.github.io/_failure-patterns/transactional-outbox.md

 ## Problem

-How do we ensure (eventual) consistency when writing to multiple systems, even if the system crashes after only writing to a subset?
+How do we ensure (eventual) consistency when writing to multiple systems?

 ## Solution

-Write one or more messages to a database in an **Atomic transaction** describing what needs to be done.
+Write one or more messages to a database in an [Atomic transaction]({% link _failure-patterns/atomic-transaction.md %}) describing what needs to be done.
 A background process reads these messages and performs the operations on the other systems, retrying until they succeed.

 A common approach is for the background process to publish the messages to a dedicated messaging system, e.g. RabbitMQ or AWS SNS/SQS.

+If the

+TODO: Create a page for a "Publisher" background process?
+Pair with a Completer or a Publisher?

+Pair with [Callbacks]({% link _failure-patterns/callbacks.md %}) to notify clients of success/failure on completion.

 ## See also